soulnote/DSA-Quick-Revision/graph.md

 0 9

 Explanation:
 The source vertex is 0.
 Hence, the shortest distance of node 0 from the source is 0 and the shortest distance of node 1 from source will be 9.

+**Intution 1 using set:** We want the shortest path from a source to all nodes, so we always explore the closest unvisited node first.
+We use a Set to keep track of nodes sorted by current shortest distance, always processing the node with minimum distance first.
+When visiting a node’s neighbors, if we find a better (shorter) path, we update the distance and push the new pair into the set.
+The set ensures that we always deal with the most promising paths first and discard longer paths to the same node.
+This approach works only with positive weights, as negative weights can lead to incorrect updates.
+**Intution 2 using queue:** We find the shortest path from a source node to all others using a min-heap priority queue to always process the node with the smallest distance first.
+At each step, we pick the top node (lowest distance), then update its neighbors’ distances if a shorter path is found.
+The updated neighbors are pushed back into the queue, and this process continues until all nodes are processed.
+This way, we always prioritize the most optimal (shortest) paths.
+Note: Works only for graphs with non-negative weights.

 ```java
 import java.util.*;
 import java.lang.*;